London house prices

-In October 2018, the average house price in London was £473,609, over double the UK average of £231,095 according to the ONS Land Registry House Price Index.
+In October 2018, the average house price in London was £473,609, more than double the UK average of £231,095 cited by the ONS in its Land Registry House Price Index.

 - Find out more: how to buy a home: step-by-step guide to the process

 The cheapest area to buy a property in London is Barking and Dagenham, where the average property price in October 2018 was £300,518.
 Bexley came in as the second cheapest area to buy a home, with the average price totalling £341,784.
 The third cheapest local authority to buy in London is Newham, where the average house price is £365,931.

 By contrast, the most expensive area in London is Kensington and Chelsea, where the average house price in October 2018 was £1,238,614.
 The City of Westminster is currently the second most expensive area to buy in London and the average property there costs £1,028,141.
 Camden is the third most expensive location for buyers, with an average price of £821,238.